magicalpanda/MagicalRecord/README.md

 ## Nested Contexts

 New in Core Data is support for related contexts.
 This is a super neat, and super fast feature.
 However, writing a wrapper that supports both is, frankly, more work that it's worth.
-However, the 1.8.3 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has this feature.
+However, the 1.8.3 version will be the last version that has dual support, and going forward, MagicalRecord will only work with the version of Core Data that has supports nested managed object contexts.

 # Usage